 Many people dislike the fact that Android 12 makes you choose the default browser, be that Chrome, a built-in browser, or any other browser of your choice.
 However, some users like Chrome and prefer all links to open in a single app for various reasons.
-If you want to force a link to open in Chrome on Android 12, check the instructions below.
+If you want to force links to open in Chrome on Android, check the instructions below.

 Table of contents:

 How to force Android apps to open in Chrome?